Learn-Together-Pro/ComputerScience/dbms/concepts.md

 Any column or a combination of columns that can qualify as a primary key in the database.

+**Super Key**

+Set of one or more columns (attributes) that can uniquely identify a row in a table.
+It's a superset of a candidate key, which means a superkey may contain additional columns that are not necessary for unique identification.
+Every table is guaranteed to have at least one superkey because the set of all columns combined is always a superkey.
+However, the goal is typically to find the minimal superkey, which is a candidate key with no unnecessary attributes.

+### Full Functional Dependency / Partial Functional Dependency

+**Full Functional Dependency**

+A functional dependency X → Y is a full functional dependency in relation schema R if removal of any attribute A from X means that the dependency does not hold anymore.

+**Partial Functional Dependency**

+A functional dependency X → Y is a partial functional dependency in relation schema R if some attribute A can be removed from X and the dependency still holds.

+### Normal Forms

+**First Normal Form (1NF)**

+Each table cell should contain a single value, and each record needs to be unique.

+**Second Normal Form (2NF)**

+The table is in 1NF and all non-key attributes are fully functional dependent on the primary key.

+**Third Normal Form (3NF)**

+The table is in 2NF and all the attributes are functionally independent of any other non-primary-key attributes.

+**Boyce-Codd Normal Form (BCNF)**

+A stricter version of 3NF where for every dependency X → Y, X should be a superkey.

+**Fourth Normal Form (4NF)**

+The table is in BCNF and has no multi-valued dependencies.

+**Fifth Normal Form (5NF)**

+The table is in 4NF and cannot be decomposed into any number of smaller tables without loss of data.

+**Domain-Key Normal Form (DKNF)**

+Every constraint on the table is a domain constraint or a key constraint.

+**Sixth Normal Form (6NF)**

+The table is in 5NF and has no temporal data anomalies.

 ### Data Lake
 : ...